outde-xyz/website/README.md

     It then preprocesses them and passes them on to Pelican.
     This makes it easy to pass parameters to pandoc (e.g. CLS and bib-files), and we'll also be able to create PDFs from the same source files.

+1. We also process custom edge markers to auto-extract the summary.

 To Do
 -----